-The Sun Fire B10n content load balancing blade can be loaded with three different images and booted.
+The Sun Fire B10n blade can be loaded with three different images and booted.
 The three images are image 1, image 2, and diag.

 The image can be upgraded interactively or non interactively.

 ▼ To Configure the Image for the Next Reboot